Netflix/falcor/documentation/jsongraph.md

 (pointer to the root of the document, along with the optimized path)

 Now we evaluate the “tasksById” key, which yields an object.
-Next, we convert the number 234 into a string using the JSON stringify algorithm.
-Then we look up the resulting string “234” which yields another object.
-Now we look up the ”name” key and find a primitive value: ”go to the ATM”.
+Next, we convert the number 44 into a string using the JSON stringify algorithm.
+Then we look up the resulting string “44” which yields another object.
+Now we look up the ”name” key and find a primitive value: ”withdraw money from ATM”.
 As there are more keys to be evaluated, the object evaluating the abstract set operation attempts to replace the primitive value with an object.

 (example of JSON Graph subset and as well as original JSON Graph with object replaced overvalue)